Bayesian Inference for Epidemic Final Size Datasets with Hidden Underlying Household Structure: Supplementary plots

 Households are important units of study in infectious disease epidemiology, both as sites of prolonged intense social contact and as convenient population units for empirical studies\cite{mossong_social_2008, madewell_household_2022}.
 Studies that investigate within-household transmission studies are common and provide essential data on emerging pathogens, while household structure plays an extremely important role in determining the onward spread of infection.
-For example, during the COVID-19 pandemic contact-tracing studies showed household contacts to be much more likely to be infected than other types of contacts (e.g. workplace, social) \cite{trobajo-sanmartin_differences_2022,areekal_risk_2021,awang_case-control_2021}.
-Household structure also plays a key role in interventions against infection, with non-pharmaceutical interventions (NPIs) such as stay-at-home orders acting at the household level, and uptake of vaccines showing correlations within families.\\
+For example, during the COVID-19 pandemic contact-tracing studies showed individuals exposed to an infected individual exposed in a household setting to be much more likely to be infected than those exposed in other settings (e.g. workplace, social)\cite{li_infection_2022}.
+Throughout this paper contacts refer to individuals exposed to an infected case, as opposed to exposure events of which an individual may have multiple.
+Household structure also plays a key role in interventions against infection, with non-pharmaceutical interventions (NPIs) such as stay-at-home orders acting at the household level.
+Likewise, studies on determinants of vaccine uptake reveal the influence of both strictly household-level factors such as income and factors such as ethnicity which tend to correlate at the household level, as well as behavioural influences from of social contacts, of which household members form an important subgroup\cite{endrich_influenza_2009, wang_multilevel_2022, aw_covid-19_2021, schmid_barriers_2017, malik_determinants_2020, viswanath_individual_2021}.
+In this paper, we only consider ``final size'' datasets which report the infectious status of individuals following the conclusion of a single outbreak household.
+This is distinct from final size studies that may consider the infectious status based on serology after a full wave which may include infections and reinfections that result from multiple introductions. \\

 In field studies of household transmission, secondary attack rate (SAR), defined as the number of secondary cases divided by the number of contacts, is ubiquitous as a measure of transmissibility of a pathogen in enclosed settings such as households.
 As a simple ratio, it can be calculated from relatively coarse epidemiological data, requiring field researchers only to identify cohabitants of an index case and record their infection status over a sufficiently long period.
 Despite its widespread use, its simplicity makes the SAR poorly suited to capture the complex dynamics of person-to-person transmission.\\